 What started as a Junior League of Collin County, JLCC, initiative and workshop in November 1999 flourished into an active Council of more than sixty community partners.
 These member-partners represent all areas of the community, including local and state government, law enforcement, education, faith and social services, health care, legal, and workplace organizations.
 JLCC and Council members have partnered, pooling resources, building formidable intellectual capital, and pushing forward to unearth best practices in a gallant effort to improve life in Collin County

 Since 1999, the JLCC has addressed the problems related to family violence by sponsoring numerous community events.
-Since 2013, the Council has held the White Ribbon Rally, through which area men pledge to take a stand against violence.
+2013 marks the first year the Council has held the White Ribbon Rally, through which area men pledge to take a stand against violence.
 The rally kicks off a community-wide campaign through which men will take a front seat in the crusade to stop family violence.

-The Facing Family Violence Conference, held annually since 2002: This two-day event features credentialed professionals and keynote speakers focusing on topics such as child abuse, elder abuse, partner abuse and sexual assault.
+The Facing Family Violence Conference celebrates its eleventh year October 24-25, 2013.
+This two-day event features credentialed professionals and keynote speakers focusing on topics such as child abuse, elder abuse, partner abuse and sexual assault.
 The conference aims to equip first responders with the latest research, best practices, and tools they need to serve our population well.
 The Council has been commended for its multidisciplinary approach to professional education.

-The Council has also hosted a Business Summit to educate area business leaders to detect and address family violence issues within the workforce.
-Employers’ Toolkits were distributed that can be used to implement a workplace violence prevention program within their business.
+The Council also hosts an annual Business Summit to educate area business leaders to detect and address family violence issues within the workforce.
+Each attendee receives a free Employers’ Toolkit that can be used to implement a workplace violence prevention program within their business.
+This year’s Business Summit will take place on February 20, 2014.
 If any businesses are interested in in-house training or more information, they can contact the Junior League of Collin County.

 The Council has collaborated to create many resources that are used daily in our community: Uniform Brochure for Victims of Family Violence, You Have A Choice; a Uniform Batterer’s Brochure; a Faith Community Brochure, When You Are Called For Help…A Clergy Guide for Responding to Family Violence; and Uniform Medical Release Form.